 Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

-Your ShopFlow team just promoted a semantic answer cache for its large language model (LLM) support assistant.
-Safe public return-policy hits can now return an evaluated answer without generating new text.
+Your PolicyOps team just promoted a semantic answer cache for its large language model (LLM) support assistant.
+Safe public access-policy hits can now return an evaluated answer without generating new text.
 That doesn't make the bill disappear.
-Live order checks, exception cases, and cache misses still invoke a model, and nobody can defend the next release with "it should be cheaper."
+Live account checks, exception cases, and cache misses still invoke a model, and nobody can defend the next release with "it should be cheaper."

-This lesson builds the missing artifact: a cost ledger for one evaluated support release.
-It starts from provider-reported usage, accounts for two very different forms of caching, tests output savings against the answer contract, defers only eligible offline work, and produces a promotion decision.
-The following chapter will turn that budget contract into gateway routing and fallback policy.
+The missing artifact is a cost ledger for one evaluated support release.
+It starts from provider-reported token usage, accounts for two very different forms of caching, tests output savings against the answer contract, defers only eligible offline work, and produces a promotion decision.
+The next chapter will turn that budget contract into gateway routing and fallback policy.
 We won't build a router here.

 Cost engineering begins after a request decision is known: